thegrumpys/odop/docs/Help/gettingStartedSpring.md

 A list of various on-line Help pages providing introductory information is available at [Intro Pages Overview](..\About\introPagesOverview).
-In particular, see [Launching the program](launchODOP) for more detailed instructions on how to get the program up and running.
+In particular, see [Launching the Program](launchODOP) for more detailed instructions on how to get the program up and running.

-Note that the ODOP software expects to start from an existing design.
+The ODOP software expects to start from an existing design.
-Each "Design Type" contains one or more system provided designs marked "[ReadOnly]".
-For each Design Type,
-the system provided design by the name of "Startup" is the default starting design.
+More information on this point is available at [Default Designs](./defaultDesigns).

 If you haven't seen it already, the
 [ODOP Design Process Flow Diagram](../About/png/DesignProcessFlowDiagram.png)